 I led a round of management planning for Saint Croix Island International Historic Site, including a long-range interpretive plan for which consultant June Creelman was indispensable.
 One result was a “Walk in the Footsteps” interpretive trail, where the National Park Service installed six trail figures and a village replica produced in bronze, along with associated interpretive panels.
 All interpretive text is in French and English.
 The NPS team implementing the interpretation proposed in the plan did a fantastic job!

 The overall theme for the international historic site was Saint Croix Island: Lessons in Adaptation.
 Overall, the site interpretive utilizes several forms of interpretive media, focused on the first two of the site’s three interpretive themes listed below, with their sub-theme titles.

 Theme 1 – French Settlement on Saint Croix Island 1604-05 (70% emphasis).

 Theme 2 – Context for the Saint Croix Island Settlement

 - European Beginnings in This Region

 Theme 3 – Saint Croix Island Through the Years (5% emphasis).

-As implemented, the trail conforms with the concept outlined in the plan.
-Several other actions called for in the interpretive plan have been implemented including developing a regional visitor center in downtown Calais, Maine, with interactive exhibits about Saint Croix Island, constructing a visitor contact station/ranger station at the National Park Service site in Red Beach, Maine.
+In addition to the trail, other actions called for in the interpretive plan were implemented such as developing a regional visitor center in downtown Calais, Maine, with interactive exhibits about Saint Croix Island, and constructing a visitor contact station/ranger station at the National Park Service site in Red Beach, Maine.